-The mighty river divides the state in two, and there is hardly any other part of the state that changes its appearance more often, than the Danube Valley.
-Bicycle- and wander paths follow the river from the border to Germany, to the border of Lower Austria.
-Along the way you pass Linz, the culture hotspot of Austria and state capital.
+The mighty river divides the state in two, and there is hardly any other part of the state that changes its appearance more often than the Danube Valley.
+Bicycle- and hiking trails follow the river from the border of Germany, to the border of Lower Austria.
+Along the way you pass Linz, the cultural hotspot of Austria and the state capital.

-The region in the north, that occupies the rolling hills between the Danube and the Czech border.
-Predominantly farm country, large swats are still forested and you will never get tired of the hiking in the region.
-Moreover, historical towns, idyllic villages and castles are found all over the region making it an interesting holiday destination.
+The northern region of Mühlviertel occupies the rolling hills between the Danube and the Czech border.
+Although predominantly farmlands, large swats are still forested and you find fabulous hiking trails in the region.
+Moreover, historical towns, idyllic villages, and medieval castles are found all over the region, making it an interesting holiday destination.
 The historic town of Freistadt, with its intact medieval city walls, is well worth a visit.
 Surrounded by a landscape of rolling hills, with a mixture of forest and cultural landscape is perfect for hiking and horseback riding.

-Which borders German Bavaria, is probably the least known part of the state.
+This region borders German Bavaria and is probably the least known part of the state.
 Nonetheless, it also has a few gems that deserve a visit.
-Albeit the less dramatic nature compared to the rest of the state, the region features the country’s largest moor landscape; Ibmer Moor.
-The region has some lovely historical towns with Braunau, Schärding, or Ried which have many Baroque buildings.
+In spite of its less dramatic nature compared to the rest of the state, the region features Austria´s largest moor landscape, the Ibmer Moor.
+The Innviertel region has some lovely historical towns such as Braunau, Schärding, and Ried that are known for their unique Baroque buildings.

 Upper Austria also has a small slice of the backbone of Austria, the Alps.
 Plenty of ski resorts will keep you busy during the winter, and mile after mile of hiking routes will take you through breath-taking scenery.
 In the very south of the state you find picturesque villages such as Hallstatt and St. Wolfgang, in addition to the imperial town of Bad Ischl.

 The State Capital is often seen as an uninteresting industrial city.
 Sure, at the outskirts of the city there are huge industrial complexes.
-However, Austria’s third largest city has a very pleasant historical centre.
+However, Austria’s third largest city with 204.000 inhabitants has a very pleasant historical centre.
 It has a long history and the Celts already had a settlement here when the Romans arrived and made Lentia to an important trading and military post by the river.
 Nowadays it,s known as the cultural hotspot of Austria, after it was chosen as the European Capital of Culture.
 It’s location at the banks of the Danube makes it an important stopover for river cruises.

 The village occupies a strip of land at the water’s edge, and the houses hang on the steep rock face.
 Hallstatt is small, and exploring even the back alleys will not require more than a couple of hours including a cake and cup of coffee.
-World heritage Hall is an old word for salt, thus […]
+Nonetheless, take your time and enjoy the place.
+World Heritage […]

 When the sun shines from a clear blue sky and the thermometer reaches a simmering 34 °C, there is not really much else to do than to get into the water as soon as possible.
 We are in the middle of Austria, more accurately by the river Traun in Upper Austria.
 Eight people, neoprene dressed […]

-Linz is one of the main economic powerhouses of Austria, basing its reputation as such, on a vast industrial complex on the southern banks of the Danube.
-Despite its reputation as an industrial city, Linz has a lot to offer tourists.
-You and your family would find plenty to see and do for a few […]
+Linz is one of the main economic powerhouses of Austria, basing its reputation as such on a vast industrial complex on the southern banks of the Danube.
+However, despite its reputation as an industrial city, Linz has a lot to offer tourists.
+You and your family would find plenty to see and do for a […]

 Almtal is a real gem.
 Not a big secret, but still not discovered by everyone.
-My guess it is because there are not any massive ski resorts or other mass tourism facilities in place.
+I guess that there are not any massive ski resorts or other mass tourism facilities in place.
 However, this does not mean that the area is lacking attractions.
-In contrary, I found plenty of activities to keep me […]
+On the contrary, I found plenty of activities to keep me busy […]